 Check the surface of gunite and vinyl pools with your hands when you are in the pool.
 A rough area might suggest a crack or tear.
 Use the dye test to confirm your findings.
 The dye can also be used around the main drain suction line if the protective fitting is loose.

 The bucket test confirms a leak and the dye test will help you find it.
 A professional pool service will fix the leak.
 Aquaman Leak Detection can repair surface leaks to the walls of gunite pools using a special epoxy without the need to drain the pool.
 Vinyl pools need to be patched.

 Our professional pool repair service will also check plumbing lines and filter systems.
 Aquaman offers same-day service to diagnose and repair pool leaks.
-Contact Aquaman for quick repair service in Brevard County and 10 neighboring counties in Central Florida.
+Contact Aquaman for quick repair service in Brevard County and all of Florida.